Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Laguna M.1

 Pick GLM-4.7 if you want the stronger benchmark profile.
-Laguna M.1 only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.
+Laguna M.1 only becomes the better choice if agentic is the priority.

 Agentic